M2F14M3/TryHackMe/README.md

-# A collection of all the scripts/shells and important knowledge learnt during the studies on tryhackme
+# A collection of all the important knowledge learnt during the studies on tryhackme